 Heart & Hand creates a nurturing afterschool environment where everyone gets a meal, help with homework, exposure to new passions, and a healthy dose of love.

-Each day, Heart & Hand provides three hours of daily afterschool programming for youth 2nd-8th grade across three sites: Columbine Elementary, Smith Elementary and Bruce Randolph Middle School.
+Each day, Heart & Hand provides three hours of daily afterschool programming for youth 2nd-8th grade across three sites: Columbine Elementary, Whittier ECE-8 School and Bruce Randolph Middle School.

 Research suggests that young people from low-income households are more likely than their more affluent peers to fall behind in reading and math during the summer months.